The Grand Departs

 The Grand Departs was presented by the piano festival togther with Imove as an official part of Yorkshire Festival 2014, the first ever arts festival to precede the Grand Départ in its 111 year history.
 It is also supported by Calderdale Council and Legacy Trust UK.

-Photos by Sarah Mason Photography
+Photography by Sarah Mason Photography